 While the onions are cooking, chop your mushrooms – again, I like to slice them, but you can chop them finely if you prefer.
 Also, grate your carrots and set them aside.
 Once the onions are done, add the mushrooms to the pan and cook for about 3 or so minutes – just to soften the mushrooms.
 Once those are done, add the grated carrots to the pan and toss everything well to combine together.

 Now comes the time to add the sauce we made earlier.
-Mix the sauce one more time in the bowl, just in case the sauces separated from the oil.
+Mix the sauce one more time in the bowl, just in case the sauces separate from the oil.
 Add the sauce to the pan and mix well.
 The dark colour of the soy sauce and the hoisin sauce will make the vegetables darken.

-Now you are ready to mix in the boiled noodles to the pan.
+Now you are ready to mix the boiled noodles into the pan.
 If the udon noodles have started to stick together, run them under cold water for just a min while using your hands to separate them.
 Add them to the pan and mix everything well.

 Again, the color of the noodles will change because of the dark color of the sauces in the pan.
 Mix everything well until you can no longer see the whites of the noodles.
 If the noodles are too dry, you can add some of the reserved noodle water – only add a couple of tablespoons at a time.
 Now you are ready to enjoy your homemade delicious vegetarian udon noodles.

-Serve them hot and sprinkle with sliced green onion and mixed sesame seeds.
+Serve them hot and sprinkle them with sliced green onion and mixed sesame seeds.
 You can either enjoy these vegetarian udon noodles as are or you can have them with a side of chicken.
 Try having them with my oven-baked chicken thighs.